openclimatefix/ocf-infrastructure/terraform/modules/services/airflow/README.md

 - IAM role for running application (ec2)
 - s3 bucket to storage application versions and dags
 - Security group for application

+# Database
+We've used postgres database already set up.
+This could be done RDS